 It’s a good idea to make sure your child’s treatment plan has clear goals that your child and your family can achieve.
 For example, a goal might be getting up at the same time each morning, going for a walk each day, or keeping a brief diary of thoughts and feelings.
 It’ll also help if you’re positive and hopeful about the treatment plan.

 Although you might want to know what has happened and what was said at the mental health assessment, your child might need some time before she talks about things with you.
 She might decide not to share what happens at her mental health appointments.
 This can be hard, but it’s your child’s right.

 Video Teenage mental health: introduction

-In this video health professionals take you through teenage mental health services.
+In this video, health professionals take you through teenage mental health services.
 They explain the difference between normal teenage moodiness and something more serious.
-If you’re concerned about your child’s wellbeing, these professionals encourage you and your child to talk to the school counsellor or GP.
+If you’re concerned about your child’s wellbeing, these professionals encourage you and your child to talk to the school counsellor, a psychologist or a GP.
 It’s also important to find out about local teenage mental health services that can help your child.

 Your support can have a direct and positive impact on your child’s mental health.
 In fact, there’s a strong link between the quality of parent-teenager relationships and teenagers’ mental health

 Preparing your child for a mental health assessment

 Being honest and talking with your child about the concerns you have for his wellbeing can help your child get the most from mental health consultations and treatment.

 How you talk to your child about a teenage mental health assessment will depend on your child’s development.
 You know your child best so you can judge what and how much to explain, but here are a few guidelines.